LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/in-the-name-of-flames.md

 &nbsp;

-I feel the waves;

-I'm flowing

-in tides like tsunamis,

-so high that on the tip of them,

-I'm weightless

-in the sense of ecstasy.
+In the sense of ecstasy.

 Samadhi.

 &nbsp;

-I'm an argonaut

-of the cosmos.
+I'm an argonaut of the cosmos.